cueaz/vite-plugin-minifiable-keywords/packages/vite-plugin-minifiable-keywords/README.md

 function e(s,f){if(f[a]===b){/*...*/}}
 ```

-This transforms static string overhead into minifiable variables, effectively reducing the final bundle size by allowing the minifier to do what it does best.
+This transforms static string overhead into minifiable variables, allowing the minifier to do what it does best.

 ## Comparison to Property Mangling

 Property mangling lacks the semantic context to know which keys are safe to alter, often relying on fragile regex or naming conventions.
 This plugin takes a different approach by operating on explicit developer intent.
-Rather than asking a minifier to guess, you refactor a string literal into a minifiable variable (`K.myKeyword`) that holds a unique Symbol.
+Rather than asking a minifier to guess, you refactor a string literal into a minifiable variable (`K.myKeyword`) that holds a unique `Symbol`.
 This provides an unambiguous, structural hint to the build process, enabling safe and predictable minification of identifiers without the risks associated with global property renaming.

 ## How It Works